 Abstract

-The biodiversity ecosystem function literature provides a useful framework to examine many processes associated with species diversity in ecology.
+The biodiversity-ecosystem function literature provides a useful framework to examine many processes associated with species diversity in ecology.

-In ecology, it is not uncommon for some variables to provide a means to both explore causation as factors and for similar measures to serve as a response in alternative models.
-Here, we used this concept to examine biodiversity-mediated interactions between plants on the net outcome of direct positive interactions amongst species associated with the function of biodiversity maintenance for communities in arid and semi-arid shrub ecosystems.
+In ecology, some variables can provide a means to both explore causation and for similar measures to serve as a response in alternative models.
+Here, we used this concept to examine biodiversity-mediated interactions between plants on the net outcome of positive interactions amongst species associated with the function of biodiversity maintenance for communities in dryland ecosystems.

-A synthesis including a meta-analysis was used to compile nearly 600 papers on positive interactions mediated by shrubs in dryland plant communities (search terms: shrub, positive, facilitat*) to examine whether interactions in these studies changed with reported species richness.
+A synthesis including a meta-analysis was used to compile nearly 600 papers on positive interactions mediated by shrubs in dryland plant communities to examine whether interactions in these studies changed with reported species richness.
 A total of 19 studies and 141 independent instances examined facilitation of diversity measures of the plant community and reported local species richness.

-The net effect of increasing plant species richness was negative and shifted the relative frequency of interactions from positive or facilitative to negative with increasing number of species.
+The net effect of increasing plant species richness was negative and shifted the relative frequency of interactions from positive to negative with increasing number of species.

-This relationship suggests that increases in richness do not always enhance functions associated with diversity maintenance of plant communities because of concurrent increases in the likelihood of indirect negative interactions between protege species under shrubs.
+This relationship suggests that increases in richness do not always enhance functions associated with diversity maintenance of plant communities because of concurrent increases in the likelihood of indirect negative interactions between beneficiary species under shrubs.
 Foundation species in natural systems can thus provide a novel tool to examine trade-offs in ecosystem functions by differences in local plant diversity.

 Keywords